-Rather weirdly the 17th century Rundetarn is along a high-street full of shops.
-If you are heading in the right direction you really can’t miss it!
+Rather strangly the 17th century Rundetarn is on the high-street which is full of shops.
+If you are heading down the right street, you really can’t miss it!

-It’s imposing red bricked tower was intended as an observatory and sometimes that’s exactly how it’s used.
-We, however, intend to look down at the streets below being that only grey skies are above us today
+It’s imposing red bricked tower was intended as an observatory and sometimes that’s exactly how it’s used still today.
+We, however, intend to look down at the streets below, being that only grey skies are above us.

-Excitement mounts as we realise that rather than a narrow spiral staircase of most towers it has a broad cobbled spiral walkway.
+Excitement mounts as we realise that rather than a narrow spiral staircase of most towers, this one has a broad cobbled spiral walkway.
 In the early 18th century, Peter the Great rode all the way to the top (with his poor wife in a carriage behind).
 In 1902 a car drove up too!

 It winds round seven and a half times and has surprises along the way.

 A very old loo.
 No thanks, I’ll wait…